 Being invited to act as a Funeral or Memorial Celebrant is a great privilege, and I would have a total focus on gaining a detailed and clear understanding of your loved one, and developing and presenting a ceremony which truly reflects the diversity and uniqueness of their life.

 Some people like to plan ahead and prepare their own funeral or memorial ceremonies.
 I would be happy to work with you if you would like to take this approach.

 I am experienced in working with, and in providing a service for, members of the LGBT+ communities.

-I have particular experience working with people who wish to have a non-religious funeral or memorial ceremony, but nevertheless wish to include a religious element.
+I have particular experience working with people who wish to have a Humanist/non-religious funeral or memorial ceremony, and also those who wish to include some religious elements.